-This may seem like an obvious one, but we receive a lot of thoughtful, well-written responses to questions we have not asked.
+This may seem like an obvious one, but we sometimes receive responses to questions we have not asked.

-We asked for a maximum of 750 words, but have not specified a minimum.
-While we see great essays at a variety of lengths, students who reach less than half of the maximum words typically have not engaged with the essay prompt in a way that helps us get to know them.
+We ask for a maximum of 750 words, but have not specified a minimum.
+While we see great essays at a variety of lengths, students who reach less than two thirds of the maximum words typically have not engaged with the essay prompt in a way that helps us get to know them.

-Don't forget that we're trying to get to know you.
+Remember that we want to get to know you.

 Stay away from absolutes.

-Your conclusion doesn't need an explicit statement along the lines of "And this is why I'm looking forward to all the opportunities in the honors program" or "And that's why I'm excited to be a Hawkeye".
-It's great if you're excited to join our community, but we take your engagement with the application, as it's written (i.e. follow the instructions), as your statement of interest.
+Your conclusion does not need an explicit statement along the lines of "And this is why I'm looking forward to all the opportunities in the honors program" or "And that's why I'm excited to be a Hawkeye".
+It's great that you're excited to join our community, but we take your engagement with the application, as it's written (i.e. follow the instructions), as your statement of interest.

 Completing the Activities Section